tmedwards/sugarcube-2/docs/core/macros.md

 	font-family: monospace, monospace;
 }
 ```

+There's also a `macro-type-done` class that is added to text that has finished typing, which may be used to style it differently from actively typing text.

 The default cursor is the block element character **Right Half Block (U+2590)** and it has no default font or color styling.
 If you want to change the font, color, or character, then you'll need to change the styling of the `:after` pseudo-element of the `macro-type-cursor` class.
 For example: